ludwigschub/shex-methods/README.md

 ## Examples

-To create a shape factory you can generate context and types using [shex-codegen](https://github.com/ludwigschubi/shex-codegen/).
+To create a shape object you can use the generated context and types from [shex-codegen](https://github.com/ludwigschubi/shex-codegen/).
 ```typescript
 import { Shape } from "shex-methods";
 import {